caosol/Fontchanger/README.md

 </div>

 ## Using The Custom Option
-* Watch the video tutorial at <a href="https://john-fawkes.com/fontchanger.html">Fontchanger Custom Tutorial</a> or <a href="https://www.youtube.com/watch?v=YLUl5X-uVZc">Fontchanger Youtube link</a> to learn how to setup the fonts!
-This is a 43 minute long video and is very simple to follow but is the only way unfortunately to do the custom option.
-Hopefully one day I can create an app to make the process a little easier.

 ## Shortcut Options

-  -a|--avfont [font name]     apply an avfont e.g., font_changer -a Font_UbuntuLight
-  e.g., font_changer --font Font_UbuntuLight

   -c|--cemoji [custom emoji]  apply the custom emoji e.g., font_changer -c <name of custom emoji>